YuriCorredor/YuriCorredor/README.md

 - 🔭 I’m currently working on becoming the best I can possibly be
-- 🌱 I’m currently working on learning all about frontend development
+- 🌱 I'm currently working on learning all about frontend development
-- ⚡ Fun fact: I love learning about everything and reading fiction books about time travel
+- ⚡ Fun fact: I love learning about everything and I love to read fiction books about time travel

 <img src="https://github-readme-stats.vercel.app/api?username=YuriCorredor&show_icons=true&theme=radical" />